futurice/ios-good-practices/README.md

 Typically build settings are specified in the Xcode GUI, but you can also use _configuration settings files_ (“`.xcconfig` files”) for them.
 The benefits of using these are:

-- You can add comments to explain things
+- You can add comments to explain things.
 - You can `#include` other build settings files, which helps you avoid repeating yourself:
-    - If you have some settings that apply to all build configurations, add a `Common.xcconfig` and `#include` it in all the other files
+    - If you have some settings that apply to all build configurations, add a `Common.xcconfig` and `#include` it in all the other files.
-    - If you e.g. want to have a “Debug” build configuration that enables compiler optimizations, you can just `#include "MyApp_Debug.xcconfig"` and override one of the settings
+    - If you e.g. want to have a “Debug” build configuration that enables compiler optimizations, you can just `#include "MyApp_Debug.xcconfig"` and override one of the settings.
-- Conflict resolution and merging becomes easier
+- Conflict resolution and merging becomes easier.

 Find more information about this topic in [these presentation slides][xcconfig-slides].